Reading, math tutors say student growth is their greatest reward

 Liebelt, Adams and other AmeriCorps tutors around the region, including TCU Lonsdale Math Corps tutor Heidi Mullen, devote four years to helping elementary school children improve their literacy or math skills through 20-minute one-on-one interventions.
 About two thirds of students K-12 are struggling with math or reading, according to AmeriCorps.

-Area schools now seeking Reading and Math Corps tutors include those in Northfield Faribault, Nerstrand, Waseca and Owatonna.
+A number of area schools are currently seeking Reading and Math Corps tutors.
 Besides the benefits of helping youngsters, tutors are paid and receive extra money for college or student loans, health insurance and more.

 Making gains